-You can install the full version of the i.LON SmartServer Programming Tools on a computer on which the demo version has not been installed, or you can upgrade a demo version of the i.LON SmartServer Programming Tools to the full version.
-The following sections describe how to install the i.LON SmartServer Programming Tool for both scenarios.
-You can also install newer versions of the i.LON SmartServer Programming Tools as they become available to update your i.LON SmartServer Programming Tool.
+You can install the full version of the i.LON SmartServer 2.0 Programming Tools on a computer on which the demo version has not been installed, or you can upgrade a demo version of the i.LON SmartServer 2.0 Programming Tools to the full version.
+The following section describes how to install the i.LON SmartServer 2.0 Programming Tool for both scenarios.
+You can also upgrade your i.LON SmartServer 2.0 Programming Tools as updates become available.